Royal Canadian Mint Introduces First-Ever Poppy Shaped Coin

-OTTAWA, Oct.
-1, 2019 /CNW/ - For the first time ever, the Royal Canadian Mint has proudly crafted an innovative poppy-shaped silver coin.
+OTTAWA, Ontario, Oct.
+2, 2019 /PRNewswire/ -- For the first time ever, the Royal Canadian Mint has proudly crafted an innovative poppy-shaped silver coin.
 The 2019 $10 Fine Silver Coin - Remembrance Day is the work of Mint product manager and artist Jamie Desrochers, whose multi-layered engraving and colouring give the poppy a sense of depth and airiness.
 This latest innovation adds to the long list of coins issued by the Mint in support of Canada's annual Remembrance tradition.

 In another creative tribute to Canada's fallen soldiers, artist Kerry Weller has designed the 2019 $20 Fine Silver Coin - Lest We Forget.
 It features a Murano glass poppy crowning an engraved field of poppies overlaid by a cross bearing the timeless inscription: "LEST WE FORGET - N'OUBLIONS JAMAIS".
 Both of these coins are available as of today.